-Past, present, and reasonably foreseeable actions with impacts to native fish and aquatic species include fish passage barriers on Quartz and Akokala Creeks, lake trout suppression on Quartz and Logging Lakes, bull trout translocation to Grace Lake, NPS and other agency fisheries research and monitoring (including USGS, MFWP, and USFWS), and previous rainbow trout suppression on the North Fork.
-In summary, these actions have had beneficial impacts by protecting certain populations of native fish from the effects of nonnative fish.
+Past, present, and reasonably foreseeable future actions with impacts to native fish and aquatic species include fish passage barriers on Quartz and Akokala Creeks, lake trout suppression on Quartz and Logging Lakes, bull trout translocation to Grace Lake, NPS and other agency fisheries research and monitoring (including USGS, MFWP, and USFWS), and previous rainbow trout suppression on the North Fork.
+In summary, these actions have had beneficial impacts by protecting certain populations of native fish from the effects of non-native fish.
 Adverse impacts include impeded upstream migration of native fish from the fish passage barriers, and some bycatch mortality of native fish and likely amphibians, which has remained low enough to avoid measurable impacts to populations.
-When the impacts of Alternative A (preferred) are combined with the impacts of past, present, and reasonably foreseeable actions, the removal of a source of hybridization from the Camas drainage and the establishment of secure populations of westslope cutthroat trout and bull trout would complement beneficial impacts from other actions and contribute a noticeable degree of benefit that would increase the overall conservation potential for both species.
-The potential for mortality to native fish under Alternative A would contribute slightly to adverse impacts from past, present, and reasonably foreseeable actions, but would not substantially change the level at which adverse impacts are already occurring, nor increase them to the point where populations are impacted.
-When the impacts of Alternative B (no action) are combined with the impacts of past, present, and reasonably foreseeable actions, unchecked hybridization with Yellowstone cutthroat trout and lost opportunities to establish secure populations of westslope cutthroat trout and bull trout would increase the overall level of risk to the long-term conservation of both species.
+When the impacts of Alternative A (preferred) are combined with the impacts of past, present, and reasonably foreseeable future actions, the removal of a source of hybridization from the Camas drainage and the establishment of secure populations of westslope cutthroat trout and bull trout would complement beneficial impacts from other actions and contribute a noticeable degree of benefit that would increase the overall conservation potential for both species.
+The potential for mortality to native fish under Alternative A would contribute slightly to adverse impacts from past, present, and reasonably foreseeable future actions, but would not substantially change the level at which adverse impacts are already occurring, nor increase them to the point where populations are impacted.
+When the impacts of Alternative B (no action) are combined with the impacts of past, present, and reasonably foreseeable future actions, unchecked hybridization with Yellowstone cutthroat trout and lost opportunities to establish secure populations of westslope cutthroat trout and bull trout would increase the overall level of risk to the long-term conservation of both species.

 Alternative A would benefit native westslope cutthroat trout for the long term by conserving and establishing non-hybridized populations, removing a source of hybridization (with non-native Yellowstone cutthroat trout), and gradually reversing existing levels of hybridization through genetic swamping.
 Benefits would be on a regional scale, as genetically healthy populations in the upper Camas drainage would be a source of native westslope cutthroat trout to the broader Flathead system, and because conservation populations at Trout, Arrow, and Rogers Lakes would be protected.
 This alternative would also protect the genetic lineage of North Fork westslope cutthroat trout and offset threats from expanding rainbow trout.
-Alternative A would also benefit bull trout by establishing a population that is secure from non-native fish and climate-related habitat degradation.
+Alternative A would also benefit bull trout by establishing a population that is secure-better secured from non-native fish and climate-related habitat degradation.
 This would compensate for risks to other bull trout populations from non-native invasive lake trout.
-Alternative A would have some adverse impacts from the mortality of individual westslope cutthroat trout and sculpin during rotenone treatments, and from the handling of fish and removal of eggs and/or individuals from existing populations during translocation.
+Alternative A would have some adverse impacts from the mortality of individual westslope cutthroat trout and sculpin during rotenone treatments, and from the handling of fish and removal of eggs and/or individuals trout from existing populations during translocation.
 But mortality would be too limited to affect native fish at the community or population level, and, since donor populations exist at high density or occupy large areas, they are healthy enough to support the removal of some eggs/individuals.
 Bull trout would not be affected by rotenone because it would be detoxified before reaching bull trout populations.
+Alternative A would be detrimental to non-native Yellowstone cutthroat trout, as is the objective.
+This action would not affect Yellowstone cutthroat trout populations in their native range.
 Amphibian larvae and some macroinvertebrates (aquatic insects) and zooplankton would be killed during rotenone treatments.
 Local population abundance would likely recover in a year or two for amphibians and two to four years for macroinvertebrates and zooplankton.